-In this article, we take you through a BMS engineer role description, common responsibilities of the job, the best way to become a BMS engineer and some of the skills that will benefit you in the role.
+In this article, we take you through a BMS engineer role description, the common responsibilities of the job, how to become a BMS engineer and some of the skills that will benefit you in the role.

 What is a BMS Engineer?

 A BMS engineer is an engineer who is responsible for the system that controls a building’s environment.
 They will design, install, manage and commission this system, which will be unique to the building and the needs of the people or organisation who use it.

 A BMS is a kind of control system that is computer-based.
 It connects lighting, ventilation, security, heating, water and fire systems through a central system that can be monitored and allows you to control each individual component from one place.